kumudgupta76/mobile-helper/README.md

   -  npm run deploy - this will create build and push changes to gh-pages branch
   -

+To view this repo go to url - https://kumudgupta76.github.io/mobile-helper/

 # Getting Started with Create React App